elusivecodes/FrostDateTime/README.md

 **Get Seconds**

-Get the seconds of the minute in current timeZone.
+Get the seconds of the minute in current time zone.

 The `seconds` returned will be between *0* and *59*.